Cyberflix-Media/Cyberflix-Docs/docs/about/terms-and-conditions.md

 If you become aware of fraudulent use of your card, or if it is lost or stolen, you must notify your card provider.

-Payment details submitted via PayPal or Cashapp will be transferred to the applicable payment provider and payment data will be collected and processed securely by them.
+Payment details submitted via PayPal or Cash App will be transferred to the applicable payment provider and payment data will be collected and processed securely by them.
 You should make sure that you are aware of your applicable payment provider's terms and conditions, which are different from our own, to ensure that you are comfortable with how they will process your personal data before you make a donation.

 We won’t share your personal details with any other third party other than is set out in our Privacy Policy.